AI Agents for Stock Trading: 9 Use Cases & ROI (2026)

 Expect to see:

 - Multi-agent desks: Specialized agents for research, execution, risk, and compliance coordinating in real time with shared goals and observable plans.
+These desks already operate in AI-driven options trading and futures trading environments.

 - Multimodal inputs: Agents that analyze audio from earnings calls, charts, and satellite or shipping data alongside prices and text.